Diffusion-Aided Bandwidth-Efficient Semantic Communication with Adaptive Requests: System Model

 Let

 be the sets of transmitted and withheld (dropped) blocks, respectively.
 The $M^{\mathrm{b}}_{ij}=0$ blocks are serialized and modulated into baseband symbols, given by

 where $\mathcal{S}(\cdot)$ serializes the selected latent blocks into a bitstream using IEEE 754-2008 standard (64 bits per coefficient), $\mathcal{C}$ is a rate-$1/2$ convolutional code, $\mathcal{M}(\cdot)$ maps bits to symbols using 16-QAM, and $\tilde{z}\big|_{P}$ denotes the collection of blocks indexed by $P$ to be transmitted.
+The text stream is short but important because it conditions generation and provides the semantic reference for receiver-side control.
+We therefore transmit the caption using a standard digital chain with lightweight channel coding to improve caption reliability while incurring only a small overhead.